scott-griffiths/bitstring/doc/introduction.rst

     >>> little_endian = BitArray(floatle=0.0, length=64)
     >>> native_endian = BitArray('floatne:32=-6.3')

-See also :ref:`Exotic floats` for information on non IEEE 754 floating point representations that are supported (bfloat and different 8-bit float formats).
+See also :ref:`Exotic floats` for information on other floating point representations that are supported (bfloat and different 8-bit and smaller float formats).

 From exponential-Golomb codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^